diskoverdata/diskover-docs/source_files/plugins_tag_copier.md

 1. Manual tag application.
 1. Plugin tag application (harvest, duplicate hashes, etc.)

+🔴 &nbsp;Check that you have the config file in `~/.config/diskover_tagcopier/config.yaml`, if not, copy from default config folder in `configs_sample/diskover_tagcopier/config.yaml`.

 🔴 &nbsp;The tag copier runs post as scheduled job or immediately after index process copying tags from previous index to new index.
 To enable:
 ```
 vim /root/.config/diskover_tagcopier/config.yaml